George Norlin: Legacy

-Norlin died in Boulder.
-Norlin Library, located in the Norlin Quadrangle of the University of Colorado, was named in his honor.
+The Norlin Library, located in the Norlin Quadrangle of the University of Colorado, was named in his honor in 1944.
 The University of Colorado at Boulder offers the Norlin Scholars Program for highly motivated students with excellent academic or creative ability.
 The George Norlin Award at the University of Colorado honors alumni of the University for distinguished lifetime achievement.
+Norlin's June 1935 commencement address, now known as the Norlin Charge, is still read to graduates at the University of Colorado's commencement ceremony.